tenllado/bee/README.md

 - A piezo-electric buzzer that can be connected with jumpers to the pwm pins of the raspberry pi.

+- A shifter register connected to 7 Segment display (with dot point).

 - A UART connector for the FTDI-232-R cables to connect one of the UART devices of the Raspberry pi to a PC.